l’Octavin

 RRP: $70

-Even more surprising is the lightness and freshness of the wine, something you don’t really associate with the spicy rich wines from this region.
+The lightness and freshness of the wine is something you don’t really associate with the spicy rich wines from this region.
 It is truly delicious.

 As usual, Alice and her team picked the grapes.
-The whole bunches were macerated for eight weeks (as opposed to the normal three) before pressing and the wine was bottled in June 2022.
+For 75% of the cuvée whole bunches were macerated for one month.
+25% was infused in juice for one week.
+It was bottled in June 2023

 l’Octavin Raph-Noel 2017